 Sorrento is only 9 km away and can be reached on foot in about half an hour via several different beautiful trails.
 In only five minutes by car you reach the typical small fishing village of Nerano, where you can try fresh fish dishes and rent boats.
 There are also beaches and lidos open to the public.
 The fishing village Massalubrense with its small harbour isn’t far away either.
 And it is also easy to take trips to the Amalfi Coast with its towns Positano (14 km), Ravello and Amalfi (30 km).

-How to arrive in Sant’Agata sui Due Golfi
+How to go to Sant’Agata sui Due Golfi